When You Can Enrol

 The Victorian Certificate of Applied Learning (VCAL) is a senior secondary qualification and is accredited with the Victorian Qualifications Authority.
 At senior level, students are expected to demonstrate a high level of interpersonal skills, independent action and achievement of tasks that require decision-making and leadership skills.
 All students will be expected to design a community project and provide leadership to their project team.
 Students must have successfully completed VCAL at Intermediate level prior to commencing senior units (or have other approved prior qualifications).
-This level also includes mandatory industry days, where students will spend time in one of three selected vocational streams - Creative Industries or Hospitality.
+This level also includes mandatory industry days.
+This opportunity provides great insight into the chosen industry and enables a pathway to further studies in this area.

 Please contact Wodonga TAFE to arrange a pre-training interview to determine the level of VCAL you will undertake.